niu-lab/msisensor-ct/README.md

    MSIsensor-ct requires only BAM files as input and is free from additional baseline establishment, which is user-friendly and can be flexibly integrated into the routine next generation sequencing analysis.

+## Note

+In practice we recommend aiming for a minimum of 30 valid microsatellites to classify the MSI status using MSIsensor-ct.
+MSIsensor(https://github.com/niu-lab/msisensor) is also a viable option if paired cfDNA and white blood cell sequencing data are available.

 ## Install